EcoG-io/josev/README.md

 Josev Pro inclues all that Josev Community Edition has plus:
 * OCPP 2.0.1
-* REXI - A Rust version of the EXI en/decoder, which is much faster than the available open source solutions and has ISO 15118-20 support
+* REXI - A Rust version of the EXI en/decoder, which is at least x100 faster than the available open source solutions and has ISO 15118-20 support
 * An Over-the-Air (OTA) service - Allowing your product to receive the latest release versions of Josev with new features and possible fixes
 * RFID module interface